|Instructor||Teaching Assistants||When & Where|

 CSE 131 and CSE 132

-Suggested prerequisite: CSE 260 or something that makes you think a little bit about hardware.
-Having CSE 330 also helps, but it's not required.
+Suggested prerequisite: Having CSE 332 helps, but it's not required.
+CSE 260 or something that makes you think a little bit about hardware may also help.
 There is no single class that will serve as the perfect prerequisite, but certainly having a few computer science classes under your belt will be a helpful preparation.

 Bryant and O'Hallaron, Computer Systems: A Programmer's